Priyaramamoorthy96/Training2/Docker.md

 # Docker

 Docker is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.
-Docker is a tool that packages, provisions and runs containers independent of the OS.
-Container technology is available through the operating system: A container packages the application service or function with all of the libraries, configuration files, dependencies and other necessary parts to operate.
-Each container shares the services of one underlying operating system.
-Docker was created to work on the Linux platform, but has extended to offer greater support for non-Linux operating systems, including Microsoft Windows and Apple OS X. Versions of Docker for Amazon Web Services (AWS) and Microsoft Azure are available.
+Docker is a tool that packages, provisions and runs containers independent of the OS.Docker was created to work on the Linux platform, but has extended to offer greater support for non-Linux operating systems, including Microsoft Windows and Apple OS X. Versions of Docker for Amazon Web Services (AWS) and Microsoft Azure are available.

 ## How to Install Dowker for windows 10